samuelsong70/obsidian-dynamic-background/README.md

 ## How to Install

-### From Obsidian

-You can install and activate this plugin by doing the following:

-- Click the `Settings` button on the left toolbar
-- Click `Community plugins`
-- Make sure `Restricted mode` is **off**
-- Click Browse community plugins
-- Search for "Dynamic Background"
-- Click Install
-- Once installed, activate the newly installed plugin

 ### From GitHub

 - Download `main.js`, `manifest.json`, `styles.css` from the Releases section of the GitHub Repository.